Trending Styles To Wear Every Day

 If you have natural or very curly hair, trying new styles can sometimes seem intimidating.
 That’s why we love this goddess braid chignon, which dresses up braids that can be worn alone after the ceremony is over.

-To get this look, aim for braids that gently circle the crown of the head before gathering at the base of your neck.
+To get this look, aim for braids that gently circle the crown of the head.
 Then, gently wrap and twist your braided ends into a large bun, securing as you go.
 Don’t blame us if you start wearing this style every day—it’s that good.

 I like this article